enochytchen/academic-kickstart/content/tutorials/ratetable/otherapp/index.md

 ### Example 2: Multivariable flexible modelling

-[Rachet et al. (2015)](https://doi.org/10.1186/s12889-015-2534-3) pointed out that nationwide life tables are not always available in such settings like low- and middle-income countries.
-They proposed a flexible method to constructs smoothed life tables for sub-populations by using flexible relational model or flexible Poisson model.
-The mortality rate in the life table generated from their method can further be tranformed into the expected survival and then applied to relative survival.
+[Rachet et al. (2015)](https://doi.org/10.1186/s12889-015-2534-3)  proposed a flexible method to construct smoothed life tables for sub-populations by using flexible relational model or flexible Poisson model.
+Individual-level data is not required in their method, whereas grouped data from multiple sampling populations was used (in their examples, simulation datasets of life tables and Wales' census data by age, sex, and calendar year).

 For the flexible relational model, a logit transformation was applied to the survival function, $l_x$, and make a linear regression out of it, along with a logit transformation of the reference population's survival function, $l_{x_{s}}$, and other covariates, such as deprivation level and the interaction between deprivation level and age.